lucerohospina/tarjetacreditovalida/README.md

 # Valid Credit Card

-### In this document we are presenting the the pseudocode and the flowchart for the "Valid Credit Card" method.
+### In this document we are presenting the pseudocode and the flowchart for the "Valid Credit Card" method.

 #### Proceso isValidCard
 ####	Escribir card number prompt("escribe numero");